 How can androgenetic alopecia be treated?

 The sooner hair loss is diagnosed, the more likely the treatment will be successful.
 Because success is often visible only three months after initiation of therapy.
 A re-growth of hair on already bald spots can only be achieved in few cases because the hormonal damage to the hair roots cannot be undone in general.
 However, new drugs allow to stop hair loss.
 The treatment methods are different for men and women.
 For example hormone treatments come into question here.
 After the diagnosis, your treating doctor will determine a treatment schedule with you.
-Good results are also achieved through the mesotherapy, which is also being carried out at the Laser Medicine Center Rhine-Ruhr.
-On the one hand, the hair loss can be stopped through this method and on the other hand, not yet dead hair follicles are stimulated to start producing new hair.
+Good results are also achieved through the mesotherapy/and or the PRP (platelet rich plasma), which are also being carried out at the Laser Medicine Center Rhine-Ruhr.
+On the one hand, the hair loss can be stopped through these methods and on the other hand, not yet dead hair follicles are stimulated to start producing new hair.
 If the hair roots are already dead, a hair transplant can represent a possible solution next to the wearing of hair replacement parts (toupee, wig).